AmyCh4n/Seeya_later/README.md

 The **Data Team** Folder contains all the files and Jupyter notebooks used as part of the data analysis.

+The **data** Folder includes all the raw data files used in the analysis

 The **Website** Folder contains all the files used in building the final website for the coursework.

 The website can be accessed at : http://dev.spatialdatacapture.org/~zcftssw/ NOTE: You must be connected to the UCL VPN to access the website